File a Claim for Cancelled Flight Compensation.

 reflights follows the Organic Law on Data Protection (GDPR)

-If you travelled on a European airline or left the European Union or the UK on any foreign airline and your final arrival was of more than 3 hours, you may be entitled to financial compensation if the incident is not considered extraordinary.
+If you travelled on a European airline or left the European Union or the UK on any foreign airline and your cancellation was with less than 14 days before departure, you may be entitled to financial compensation if the incident is not considered extraordinary.

 + 3,500 km